 Key Audit Matters

-Key audit matters are those matters that, in my professional judgment, are of most significance in the audit of the financial statements.
-I have determined that there are no key audit matters in my report for the year under review.
+Key audit matters are those matters that, in my professional judgement, are of most significance in the audit of the financial statements.
+There were no key audit matters to report in the year under review.

 Other Matter